dweekly/docs/pages/exports/query-api.md

 **limit**

-_description_: Maximum number of results to return in the response
+_description_: Maximum number of results to return in the response.
+If granularity is set to day, Branch will pull results up to the limit for each day.
+So if limit is set to 1000 and 5 days worth of data is queried, with granularity=day, then this API will return up to 5000 results.

 _required_: false